This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Add the yeast to the bowl of a stand mixer.
+- Pour the instant yeast to the bowl of a stand mixer.
 Add the water stirring to dissolve the yeast.
-Allow the yeast to rest for 5 minutes or until it becomes creamy.
-Add the olive oil and then gradually stir in the flour with a wooden spoon or rubber spatula.
+Pour in the olive oil and then gradually stir in the flour with a wooden spoon or rubber spatula.

-- Scrape down the sides of the bowl, cover and let the sponge rest and rise in a warm place (about 85 degrees) for 1 ½ hours.
-I use my microwave as a proofing oven.
-It is very warm inside when I keep the task light on underneath.
-Be sure your dough is free from drafts.
+- Scrape down the sides of the bowl then stir again.
+Cover the bowl and let the sponge rise in a warm location free from drafts for 1 hour to 1 ½ hours.
 The sponge should double in volume and become very bubbly.

-- Use a rubber spatula to deflate the sponge and fit the mixer with the dough hook.
-Add 2 cups of flour and the salt to the sponge and mix on low for 2 or 3 minutes.
+- Use a rubber spatula to deflate the sponge.
+Fit the mixer with the dough hook.
+Add 2 cups of flour and the salt to the sponge and mix on low for 2 or 3 minutes or until most of the flour is incorporated.
 Increase the speed to medium and add a spoonful of flour, one at a time, if needed to help bring the dough together.
-It should be cleaning the sides of your mixer bowl.
+It should be cleaning the sides of the bowl but still slightly sticky.
 Continue to knead on medium for another 5 minutes or until the dough is smooth and elastic.

-- Transfer the dough to a lightly oiled mixing bowl and turn it to make sure all sides are moistened with oil.
-Cover the bowl with plastic wrap and allow it to rest in a warm location for another 1 ½ hours.
+- Transfer the dough to a lightly oiled mixing bowl turning to make sure all sides are coated.
+Cover the bowl with plastic wrap and allow it to rise in a warm location for another hour to 1 ½ hours.
 The dough should double in volume and hold an impression when you gently poke it with a finger.
+(If making ahead see NOTES)

-- Turn the dough out onto a lightly floured work surface.
-Divide the dough and cover the half you have set aside to work with later.
+- Turn the dough out onto a lightly floured surface.
+Divide the dough in half and cover the portion you have set aside to work with later.
 Shape the dough into a ball and then flatten into a disk.
-Roll the dough into a 12 inch circle using a rolling pin.
-If the dough snaps back and doesn’t hold it’s shape, let it rest a few minutes then try again.
-Transfer the dough to the peel.
+Roll the dough into a 12 inch circle using a rolling pin or your hands.
+If the dough snaps back and doesn’t hold its shape let it rest a few minutes then try again.
+Transfer the dough to the prepared peel.

-- Top the pizza with sauce, then vegetables or meat and cheese.
-Leave a 1-inch border around the rim of the pizza.
-Slide the pizza onto the preheated stone and bake for 15 minutes or until golden and bubbly.
+- Top the pizza dough round with sauce leaving a 1-inch border around the rim.
+Add your desired toppings and cheese.
+Bake for 15 to 20 minutes or until golden and bubbly.
 Repeat with remaining dough.
-Yields: 2 crusts

 Recipe Notes

-- If you want to make the dough ahead of time wrap each piece of fully risen dough in plastic wrap, then place it in a Ziplock bag.
-Store it in the refrigerator for up to 2 days.
+- Make ahead: Divide the dough in half and wrap each piece of fully risen dough in plastic wrap, then place it in a zipper bag.
+Store the dough in the refrigerator for up to 2 days.
 You can also wrap it tightly and freeze until needed.
 To thaw the frozen dough, place it still wrapped in the refrigerator overnight.
-Both frozen and refrigerated dough should be allowed to come to room temperature before shaping.
+Both frozen and refrigerated dough should be allowed to come to room temperature (in an oiled covered bowl) before shaping (about 90 to 120 minutes).

 Nutrition